projectatomic/atomic-site/source/blog/2017-05-12-oo-standalone-registry.md

 The Project Atomic site has had a section dedicated to the [Atomic Registry](http://docs.projectatomic.io/registry/latest/registry_quickstart/administrators/index.html) which has been useful for getting a registry up and running as quickly as possible.
 However, the software powering the quickstart installation has not always kept up with the [OpenShift Origin](https://www.openshift.org) software which powers the actual registry and web UI.
 This has lead to an increase in users reporting issues in the #atomic Freenode IRC channel.
 And often it ends with someone pointing to the [stand-alone registry documentation](https://docs.openshift.org/latest/install_config/install/stand_alone_registry.html) that is provided by the OpenShift Origin project.

 It turns out that deploying the stand-alone registry on a single Fedora 25 Atomic Host system is quite straight-forward and can quickly provide a usable registry.
+In this blog post, we'll deploy a proof-of-concept stand-alone registry on a single node, which will end up using self-signed certificates in the process.
+In a later blog post, we'll show you how to setup a stand-alone registry using multiple nodes and your own SSL certificates.

 READMORE